With the right policy and discounts, you can control costs of your teenage driver.

 - Driver training discount

 Only military service members and their families are eligible to purchase a USAA policy.
 If you can, we highly recommend it.
-In our USAA insurance review, our team found that it has low premiums and well-regarded claims servicing.
+In our USAA auto insurance review, our team found that it has low premiums and well-regarded claims servicing.
 The J.D.
-Power 2019 Auto Claims Satisfaction StudySM gave USAA a score of 5 out of 5.
-We also rate USAA at 5.0 stars.
+Power 2019 Auto Claims Satisfaction StudySM gave USAA a score of 5 out of 5 and it scored 900/1,000 points in the U.S. Insurance Shopping Study.